Restore Azure Kubernetes Service using Azure CLI

 - Target AKS cluster should have Contributor role on the Snapshot Resource Group.

-- The User Identity attached with the Backup Extension should have Storage Account Contributor roles on the storage account where backups are stored.
+- The User Identity attached with the Backup Extension should have Storage Blob Data Contributor roles on the storage account where backups are stored in case of Operational Tier and on the *staging storage account in case of Vault Tier.

-- The Backup vault should have a Reader role on the Target AKS cluster and Snapshot Resource Group.
+- The Backup vault should have a Reader role on the Target AKS cluster and Snapshot Resource Group in case of restoring from Operational Tier.

 Tracking job